AREEJ2019/p5_DisasterResponsePipelines_Areej/README.md

 <a id='Installation'></a>
 # Installation
-The code should run with no issues using Python versions 3.*.
+The code should run with no issues
 <a id='Instructions'></a>

 # Instructions